FFmpeg/FFV1/ffv1.md

 # Sample Coding

-For each `Slice` (as described in (#slice)) of a `Frame`, the `Planes`, `Lines`, and `Samples` are coded in an order determined by the `Color Space` (see (#color-spaces)).
-Each `Sample` is predicted by the median predictor as described in (#median-predictor) from other `Samples` within the same `Plane` and the difference is stored using the method described in (#coding-of-the-sample-difference).
+For each `Slice` (as described in (#slice)) of a Frame, the Planes, Lines, and Samples are coded in an order determined by the color space (see (#color-spaces)).
+Each Sample is predicted by the median predictor as described in (#median-predictor) from other Samples within the same Plane and the difference is stored using the method described in (#coding-of-the-sample-difference).

 ## Border

 A border is assumed for each coded `Slice` for the purpose of the median predictor and context according to the following rules:

-- one column of `Samples` to the left of the coded slice is assumed as identical to the `Samples` of the leftmost column of the coded slice shifted down by one row.
-The value of the topmost `Sample` of the column of `Samples` to the left of the coded slice is assumed to be `0`
+- one column of Samples to the left of the coded slice is assumed as identical to the Samples of the leftmost column of the coded slice shifted down by one row.
+The value of the topmost Sample of the column of Samples to the left of the coded slice is assumed to be `0`
-- one column of `Samples` to the right of the coded slice is assumed as identical to the `Samples` of the rightmost column of the coded slice
+- one column of Samples to the right of the coded slice is assumed as identical to the Samples of the rightmost column of the coded slice
-- an additional column of `Samples` to the left of the coded slice and two rows of `Samples` above the coded slice are assumed to be `0`
+- an additional column of Samples to the left of the coded slice and two rows of Samples above the coded slice are assumed to be `0`

-[@figureAssumedBorder] depicts a slice of 9 `Samples` `a,b,c,d,e,f,g,h,i` in a 3x3 arrangement along with its assumed border.
+[@figureAssumedBorder] depicts a slice of 9 Samples `a,b,c,d,e,f,g,h,i` in a 3x3 arrangement along with its assumed border.

 ```
 +---+---+---+---+---+---+---+---+